paradigm/SkyBison/README.md

 Once a mapping (as described in skybison-setup) is called, the user will see the what Vim considers as possible arguments.
 From here, the user may:

-- Press &<esc&> to abort, akin to c_&<esc&>
+- Press &lt;esc&gt; to abort, akin to c_&lt;esc&gt;
 - Press ctrl-u to clear the thusfar entered text and start over, akin to c_ctrl-u
 - Press ctrl-w to remove the word behind the cursor, akin to c_ctrl-w
-- Press &<tab&> or ctrl-l to complete the shared part of the remaining possible arguments, akin to c_ctrl-l
+- Press &lt;tab&gt; or ctrl-l to complete the shared part of the remaining possible arguments, akin to c_ctrl-l
-- Press &<cr&> to select the entered argument as-is, even if it does not match any argument Vim recognizes as a possibility.
+- Press &lt;cr&gt; to select the entered argument as-is, even if it does not match any argument Vim recognizes as a possibility.
 This is useful for saving or editing a new file.
 - Press the number next to an option to select it
 - Enter another character to narrow down the possible argument.
-When there is only one possibility remaining, SkyBison will either select it or prompt the user to hit &<cr&> to select it, depending on preference set in skybison-setup.
+When there is only one possibility remaining, SkyBison will either select it or prompt the user to hit &lt;cr&gt; to select it, depending on preference set in skybison-setup.